 On petrol engines, camshafts and crankshafts are usually connected by timing chains or vanbelts.
 The diesel engine, between the camshaft and crankshaft, is connected by a timing gear that interlocking between the two.

-What is Crankshaft ?
+What Is Crankshaft ?

 The crankshaft or crank shaft or the axle is the main shaft connected to the connection rod.
 The function of the crankshaft is to turn the piston up-down movement into engine rotation.
 The rotation is later which will move the other parts, such as camshaft, balancer, oil pump, and flywheel.

-Just like the camshaft, the crankshaft is made of cast iron that has parts such as:
+Crankshaft is made of cast iron that has parts such as:

-- Crank Pin, is a place to strengthen the connection road.
-On a diesel engine, the crank pin is a direct friction with the road metal.
+- Crank pin, is a place to strengthen the connection road.
+On a diesel engine, the crank pin is a direct friction with the road metal

-- Crank journaling, is a part that attaches to the wall of the crankcase (block machine), usually equipped with the main bearing in both cases.
+- Crank journaling, is a part that attaches to the wall of the crankcase (block machine), usually equipped with the main bearing in both cases

-- The crank arm, is a liaison part between the crank pin and the crank journal.
+- The crank arm, is a liaison part between the crank pin and the crank journal

-- The balancer weight, a pair of loads that serves as a counterbalance when the crankshaft rotates.
+- The balancer weight, a pair of loads that serves as a counterbalance when the crankshaft rotates

-- Oil holes, on certain machines, the crankshaft has an oil hole that acts as a crank pin lubricating oil line.
+- Oil holes, on certain machines, the crankshaft has an oil hole that acts as a crank pin lubricating oil line

 This is a discussion about the difference camshaft and crankshaft.
 After reading the explanation above, it is certainly no longer mistaken to distinguish the camshaft and which one is the crakshaft.
 Hopefully useful.